SumoLogic/sumologic-otel-collector/docs/migration.md

     source_category: My Category
 exporters:
   sumologic/some_name:
-    ## Keep manually parsed timestamps (use Receipt Time by default)
-    clear_logs_timestamp: true
 ```

 ##### Encoding

 Use `encoding` to set the encoding of your data.
-Full list of supporter encodings can be obtained from [filelogreceiver documentation][supported_encodings].
+Full list of supporter encodings can be obtained from [Filelog Receiver documentation][supported_encodings].

 The following snippet sets the encoding to UTF-8: